 Who Is Eligible for Work-Study?

-How Do I Apply for Work-Study?
+How Do Students Apply for Work-Study?

 How Do I Find a Work-Study Job?

-Jobs that qualify for the work-study program often include research assistantships, teaching assistant positions, and administrative duties in a campus office.
+Jobs that may qualify for the work-study program include research assistantships, teaching assistant positions, and administrative duties in a campus office.
 More work-study jobs may be found off campus for nonprofit organizations or other corporations—such as community service jobs or tutoring.

 What Can I Do If I Don’t Qualify for Work-Study?

-Managing Your Finances After Graduation
+Managing Finances After Graduation

-After you graduate, you’ll hopefully be in a better financial position than you were when you borrowed your student loans.
-You have a new degree and are working in a new career.
-Depending on your earning potential and credit history, you could lower your interest rate when you refinance your student loans with a private lender.
+After graduating, students will hopefully be in a better financial position than they were in as students borrowing their loans—with a new degree and working in a new career.
+Depending on the individual’s earning potential and credit history, it may be possible to lower your interest rate when refinancing student loans with a private lender.
 Know that when you refinance federal loans they lose eligibility for federal repayment programs and protections like deferment and forbearance.

 To see what your loans could look like when you refinance, take a look at our easy-to-use student loan refinance calculator.